OpenMS/pyopenms-docs/docs/source/algorithms.rst

 Spectra merge algorithms merge several spectra to e.g., improve spectrum quality by increasing S/N ratio.
 Merging is usually done block wise (for MS1 and above) or (for MS2 and above) based on similar precursors.
-In any case, the number of scans will be reduced.
 Some methods allow to smooth or average spectra.

 Different spectra merge algorithms are available in pyOpenMS: